annMusenya/ColumbiaX/README.md

 Lecture 3: We continue our discussion of least squares by thinking probabilistically about the problem, making connections to maximum likelihood.
 This will motivate the ridge regression approach to linear regression through a technique called regularization.
 We analyze and compare these two fundamental approaches to linear regression via the SVD.

 Lecture 4: We discuss the bias-variance trade-off using least squares and ridge regression as a motivating example.
 We then introduce Bayes rule and maximum a posteriori (MAP) inference as an alternative to maximum likelihood, making connections to ridge regression.

+### Week 3
+Lecture 5: We discuss Bayesian linear regression as a natural development of ridge regression.
+This leads to a discussion of forming predictive distributions and “active learning” as two features of the fully Bayesian approach.

+Lecture 6: We wrap up our focus on regression by considering cases where the dimensionality of the problem is much larger than the number of samples.
+We first discuss a minimum L2 approach, which is more useful for introducing two key mathematical tools in machine learning: analysis and optimization.
+We then discuss sparsity-promoting methods for linear regression.